karanice/python-project-50/README.md

 ### Description

-This cli-app is designed for finding the difference between two tree sructures.
+This cli-app is designed for finding the difference between two tree sructures. \
-The following formats are supported: JSON, YAML.
+The following formats are supported: JSON, YAML. \
-The type of output can be customized using the available formatters.
+The type of output can be customized using the available formatters. \
+Function `generate-diff` for generating an internal representation of difference (as python dict) can be also imported from package.

 ### Installation